 Previously Margaret Cheatham was a documentarian at The New York Times, where she pitched, produced, shot and edited narrative and documentary video and photography.
 She regularly collaborated with the graphics department to create interactive content.

 She is particularly driven to stories that examine the intersection of health, family and personal identity.
 Through deep character exploration, she aims to tackle intimate issues including gender, fertility, and sexuality.

-Her work has been recognized by the Hearst Foundation, Pictures of the Year International, the National Press Photographers Association, Society for News Design, and the South by Southwest interactive awards.
+Margaret Cheatham’s work has been recognized by the Livingston Awards, the Hearst Foundation, Pictures of the Year International, the National Press Photographers Association, Society for News Design, and the South by Southwest interactive awards.
 Her films have premiered at AFI Fest and the Margaret Mead Film Festival.
 In 2016 she was selected as an alternate for the Fulbright-National Geographic Digital Storytelling Fellowship, which provides opportunities for U.S. citizens to participate in an academic year of overseas travel and storytelling on a globally significant theme.

 Margaret Cheatham loves pineapple, lives in Brooklyn with her husband, and the other love of her life – their West Virginian mutt, Duma.
 Her company, Moxie’s Daughter, is named for her mother, the best photo assistant she’ll ever have.

 Or contact Margaret Cheatham by using form below: